leob/ionic-quickstarter/README.md

 Things are different in production mode: the gulp build process does a complete build including minification, concatenation, template caching and so on, and the app runs with 'real' services.

-(e.g. the Parse service for signup/login, although you can replace this with an implementation of your own)
+(e.g. the Parse service for signup/login, but you can replace this with an implementation of your own)

 Production mode is used to run on a real device.